connortroyrogers/connortroyrogers/README.md

 ### Connor Rogers
-I'm preparing to receive my B.S. in Computer Science in May of 2024.
+B.S. in Computer Science May 2024.

-I'm currently working on expanding my front-end development skills, specifically with javascript, and more specifically typescript
+Currently working on expanding my front-end development skills, specifically typescript
 <!--
 **connortroyrogers/connortroyrogers** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.